kondu13/Image-Gallery/README.md

 - index.html: Contains the HTML structure of the webpage.
 - styles.css: Contains the CSS styles for the webpage.
-- images folders: contains all the images used in the webpage.
+- images folder: contains all the images used in the webpage.

 ## How to Use